3CordGuy/coders-liturgy/src/routes/prayers/for-the-job-interview.md

 I praise you for my past.<br/>
 The history that has made me.<br/>
+The road I have traveled to get here.<br/>
 The people who have helped me.

 May I be reminded that this opportunity, regardless of outcome, is a reflection of your goodness and wisdom and order.